How to Work Best with Fashion Influencers

 2. Overwhelming the influencer

 Fashion influencers are inundated with hundreds, if not thousands, of outreach emails.
-Don’t complicate things by having multiple people reach out to the same person at the same time.
+Don’t complicate things by having multiple people reach out to the same person simultaneously.

-If you’re running a small fashion boutique on your own, this shouldn’t be a problem.
-But if you’re running a large campaign for a fashion brand, just assign one person to conduct public relations outreach with potential influencers.
+If you’re running a small fashion boutique alone, this shouldn’t be a problem.
+But if you’re running a large fashion brand campaign, assign one person to conduct public relations outreach with potential influencers.
 This will help you avoid redundant cold calls and keep your messages on point.

 It’s also a good idea to be creative when reaching out to influencers.

 Don’t limit yourself to email and cold calling!
-We recommend tapping influencer networks, digital marketing agencies that specialize in influencer marketing, and referrals from other fashion brands.
+We recommend tapping influencer networks, digital marketing agencies specialising in influencer marketing, and referrals from other fashion brands.

 3. Not asking influencers the right questions